marmelab/react-admin/docs/List.md

 For each record, `<SimpleList>` executes the `primaryText`, `secondaryText`, `linkType`, `rowStyle`, `leftAvatar`, `leftIcon`, `rightAvatar`, and `rightIcon` props functions, and creates a `<ListItem>` with the result.

 The `primaryText`, `secondaryText` and `tertiaryText` functions can return a React element.
-This means you can use any react-admin fields, including reference fields:
+This means you can use any react-admin field, including reference fields:

 ```jsx
 // in src/posts.js